 Q: Where can I camp in the park?

 A: There are over 200 developed campsites within Voyageurs National Park.
 These sites are “boat-in” and cannot be reached by car.
-51 of these campsites may be reserved in advance.
+Campsites must be reserved in advance.
 You may do so by visiting Recreation.gov.
 Where it says “Search for places and activities” choose Voyageurs National Park, then select “Permits and Wilderness,” and then select the area you are interested in.
 You may also make a reservation using the National Call Center at 877-444-6777.
 Just ask for “permits” when you call.

 Q: What about drive-up camping?

 A: Drive-up camping is available outside of the Park at Woodenfrog State Forest Campground on Kabetogama Lake and Ash River Campground in Ash River, both of which are operated by the Minnesota Department of Natural Resources.
 Woodenfrog State Campground is beautiful and rustic with a great swimming beach, boat ramp, and an old YCC building used for interpretive talks on a regular basis, and has 61 campsites.
 Ash River Campground has 9 campsites, and is located across the road from the Department of Natural Resources boat launch in Ash River.